Pardot Lead Management & Scoring

 Shorter sales cycles

 Prospects enter Sales conversations later in their journey, already educated and pre-qualified by behavior.
+Typical reduction: 2-3 weeks off median deal cycle.

 Check